Senior cat peeing outside the litter tray: what to check and when to speak to your vet

 Safest next step:

-• improve the route (non-slip + light)
+• improve the route with better grip and lighting

-“My cat wees on soft things (bathmat, bedding, laundry)”
+My cat wees on soft things like bedding, bathmats, or laundry

 Most likely themes: